 The following information is necessary to assist us in processing your complaint.
 If you require any assistance in completing this form, please contact Customer Service by calling (253) 581-8000.
-The completed form must be returned to Pierce Transit via e-mail: crofficer@piercetransit.org OR mail to: $3701 - 96^{\text{th}}$ St. SW, P.O.
+The completed form must be returned to Pierce Transit via e-mail: crofficer@piercetransit.org OR mail to: 3701 - 96th St. SW, P.O.
 Box 99070, Lakewood, WA 98496-0070, ATTN: Civil Rights Officer.

 Your Name: Phone: Alt.
-Phone:

-Street Address: City, State, Zip Code:

-Person(s) discriminated against (if someone othe r than complainant):

-Name(s):

-Street Address, City, State & Zip Code:

-Which of the following best describes the reason for the alleged discrimination that took place?
-(Circle one)

-Date of incident:
+Phone: Street Address: City, State, Zi City, State, Zip Code: Person(s) discriminated against (if some one other than complain nant): Name(s): Street Address, City, State & Zip Code: Which of the following best describes the alleged discrimination that took place? ( Race Color National Origin (Limited English Circle one) Date of incident: employees involved if available.
+Please provide as much detail t information for witne names and titles of all Pierce Transit as possible: route number, date and time sses.
+Explain what happened and whom additional space is required.